EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

      ```
    - Why FastAPI?
 Fast (high performance), modern (uses Python type hints), has built-in OpenAPI docs, and is used by Netflix, Uber, and Microsoft.
    - We'll also use **httpx** (not requests) for making HTTP calls—it's modern, supports async, and is the recommended client for FastAPI.
+   - When to reach for it: building APIs starting Meeting 3, plus anything that needs async/validation out of the box.

 7. **Docker** – Package your app and its environment (Meeting 4).
    - "Works on my machine" → "Works everywhere."